 If you are a scientist or a representative of a citizen science organization or community: SciStarter is the organization and community to tell eager people about your work and get them interested in helping out.
 Make sure your project is listed and up to date so we can help you.
+We share the database with anyone interested through media partnerships and open APIs with PBS Kids, Discover Magazine and others.
+In November 2015, thanks to support from the Simons Foundation, SciStarter will offer links to codes anyone can copy to share a customizable version of the database on their own sties.

 If you do not represent a project, but have a favorite citizen science you'd like to see added to the SciStarter Project Finder, consider inviting someone from the project to add the project or drop a tip about the project, via tweet or email.